Mega64: Konami

 In 2011, the Mega64 crew supplied a skit to Konami's E3 show, debuting the "transfarring" system in their upcoming Metal Gear Solid HD Collection.
 The system, which enables saved game data transfer between the PlayStation 3 and the PlayStation Vita, was presented as a solution to the problem of continuing game progress 'on the go', with Botte shown traversing public areas with a large, moving television and home console setup.
 The skit also revealed that the Metal Gear Solid HD Collection and the Zone of the Enders HD Collection would be released on the Xbox 360, in addition to the PlayStation 3.

 On May 31 of 2012, Mega64 supplied a skit to Konami's Pre-E3 show as promotional material for their upcoming title Metal Gear Rising: Revengeance.
 The skit had the game's protagonist Raiden seeking jobs at an unemployment office after being fired due to an implied terrible economy, before eventually settling for Cybernetic Private Military Contractor, with Zone of the Enders's Jehuty also trying to find a job in the last minutes of the skit.

 For Konami's Pre-E3 show in 2013, the group supplied a skit advertising the game Castlevania: Lords of Shadow 2.
 The skit featured Botte performing a satirical take on the game's protagonist, Dracula.

 Other promotional work

 The group have also done promotional videos for the 2006 and 2007 Spike Video Game Awards that have aired on Spike TV.

 The Mega64 team produced the music video for the Freezepop song "Brainpower".

 In 2009, the group produced four commercials for GameTap, which aired on Adult Swim.

 In 2012, Mega64 also produced faux commercials that appeared in The Aquabats!
 Super Show! on The Hub.

 Nintendo enlisted Mega64 to produce promotional skits to reveal the company's E3 plans for 2014 and 2015.

 In 2015, the Mega64 team created a promotional skit featuring Koji "IGA" Igarashi for his upcoming game and Kickstarter crowdfunding project, Bloodstained: Ritual of the Night.
 The skit is entitled "WORLD'S GREATEST VAMPIRE HUNTER".

+In 2022, Botte and Chatfield reprised their Todd and Aaron characters for cameo appearances in the film Not Okay.

+Acosta appeared in the 2023 film Hemet, or the Landlady Don't Drink Tea and the 2025 film Fireflies in the Dusk by Jonathan Hammond.
+He was also cast to star in the upcoming film A Corpse in Kensington with Michael Madsen.